 An established, rule-based procedure for hearing evidence, based on prior knowledge (a posted discipline code), notice of offense (accusation), and the opportunity to respond.
 Due process may require consideration of statutorily mandated factors, the right to counsel and/or confrontation or cross examination of witnesses, depending upon the situation.

-Educational Service Provider (Educational Management Organization)
+Educational Service Provider (Educational Management Organization or Charter Management Organization)

 An entity that enters in to a management agreement with a Public School Academy.

 Educational Service Provider Employee